bola-de-gude-12/docs/Continia Expense Management/Business functionality/Basic concepts in Expense Management.md

 ---
-title: Basic Concepts in Expense Management
+title: Basic concepts in Expense Management
-date: 3-1-2022
+date: 17-09-2025
-description:
+description: Understand the essential principles of Expense Management
 id: EM-50
 lang: en
 ---
-# Basic Concepts in Expense Management
+# Basic concepts in Expense Management

 Working with Continia Expense Management is generally quite straightforward, but it does involve a number of essential concepts that are important to understand.
 These are explained below.

 ## What is a document, and how do I process it?

-A document is either an expense report, an expense, a mileage expense or a per diem expense that's imported into or created in Expense Management.
+A document can be any of the following that's imported into or created in Expense Management.
 The purpose of any document is to justify and deduct expenses.

+* Expense reports
+* Expenses
+* Mileage expenses
+* Per diem expenses

-Once a document has been imported into Expense Management, you can start processing it via the documents lists.
-A document can then be approved and posted so the user receives the refundable amount.
+After a document has been imported into Expense Management, you can start processing it via the documents lists.
+The document can then be approved and posted so the user receives the refundable amount.
+Here's how the process works:

-The process can be outlined as follows:

-1. The user registers the document using the Expense App >
-2. The document is imported into Business Central >
-3. The admin verifies the document and sends it on for approval >
-4. The approver approves the document >
+User registers document via Expense App  >  Document is imported into Business Central  >  Admin verifies document and sends to an approver  >  Approver approves document  >  Admin posts document.
-5. The admin posts the document.

 ## User types